dbsteward/dbsteward-go/README.md

 Before too long I'll put something up here about the general operating theory, but for now, the TL;DR is, DBSteward diffs two XML files that represent a database schema, producing the SQL needed to get from the old version to the new version.
 It's intended as a replacement for the traditional migration workflow.

+To see what this looks like in practice, check out the `examples/` folder

 For more info, check out https://github.com/dbsteward/dbsteward

 ## Why are we doing this?